dresende/node-orm2/Readme.md

 });
 ```

-For `hasOne` associations you can make calls to the associated Model by using the `reverse` option.
-For example,
+Associations can make calls to the associated Model by using the `reverse` option.
+For example, if you have an
-if you have an association from ModelA to ModelB, you can create an accessor in ModelB to get instances from ModelA.
+association from ModelA to ModelB, you can create an accessor in ModelB to get instances from ModelA.
-Confusin?
+Confusing?
 Look at the next example.

 ```js
 var Pet = db.define('pet', {